centre-for-humanities-computing/tweetopic/docs/using_tweetopic.dmm.rst

 Dirichlet Mixture Model
 =======================

-The `tweetopic.DMM` class provides utilities for fitting and using_tweetopic Dirichlet Mixture Models.
+The `tweetopic.DMM` class provides utilities for fitting and using Dirichlet Mixture Models.

 .. image:: _static/simulation.png